Google’s secretive ATAP lab is imagining the future of smart devices

 The patience Google has shown with Jacquard isn’t a fluke.
 Rather than treating ATAP’s original system for rapid innovation as sacrosanct, Kaufman decided that it was an artificial construct, especially as ATAP got more serious about serving Google hardware’s overarching goals.
 Some ideas just need more than two years of research before they’re ripe for commercialization.
 “If you want to have real impact and build something really meaningful at a scale that Google’s going to do, four or five years is not surprising,” he explains.

-This less rushed approach is also visible in Soli, a technology which debuted last October in Google’s Pixel 4 smartphone.
-First previewed in 2015–and then only after it was well into development—Soli powers a Pixel feature called Motion Sense that the phone uses for several purposes.
+This less-rushed approach is also visible in Soli, a technology which debuted last October in Google’s Pixel 4 smartphone.
+First previewed in 2015—and then only after it was well into development—Soli powers a Pixel feature called Motion Sense that the phone uses for several purposes.
 It allows you to dismiss phone calls by waving your hand or control music with a contactless swipe, for instance.
 Motion Sense can also detect if someone is near the phone or reaching out to grab it.
-That way, it can shut off the “always-on” display if nobody’s there to see it, and prepare to lock via face recognition even while you’re still lifting the phone.
+That way, it can shut off the Pixel’s “always-on” display if nobody’s there to see it, and prepare to unlock via face recognition even while you’re still lifting the phone.

-Soli can also control games, and Google is encouraging third-party developers to come up with new applications for it.
+Soli can also control games.
+And Google is encouraging third-party developers to come up with new applications for it.

 From Samsung’s “Air View” feature to the Leap Motion controller, various approaches to interacting with a screen without touching it have been around for years.
 But ATAP director of engineering Ivan Poupyrev and head of design Leo Giusti—who spearhead Jacquard as well as Soli—took a fresh look at the challenge of interpreting such gestures.
 The goal was to create something that was intuitive, power-efficient, capable of working in the dark, and (by not using a camera) privacy-minded.
 The enabling technology they settled on: radar.